 What is the official title of the English Learner (EL) Roadmap?

-The official title of the EL Roadmap is the California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners.
+The official title of the EL Roadmap is the California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners (CA EL Roadmap).

-The EL Roadmap is a collection of resources that include the California English Learner Roadmap State Board of Education Policy: Educational Program and Services for English Learners (EL Roadmap Policy), the California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners, also referred to as the Guidance Document, and the Web-based resources.
-The Guidance Document is a published document that includes the EL Roadmap Policy, the historical context, the connection to the Local Control and Accountability Plan (LCAP), and illustrative examples from the field that demonstrate the EL Roadmap principles in action.
-The Web-based resources are a dynamic collection to help local educational agencies (LEAs) implement these effective practices.
+The CA EL Roadmap is a collection of resources that include the California English Learner Roadmap State Board of Education Policy: Educational Program and Services for English Learners (EL Roadmap Policy), the California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners (CA EL Roadmap), also referred to as the Guidance Document, and the Web-based Resources.
+The Guidance Document is a published document that includes the EL Roadmap Policy, the historical context, the connection to the Local Control and Accountability Plan (LCAP), and illustrative examples from the field that demonstrate the CA EL Roadmap principles in action.
+The Web-based Resources are a dynamic collection to help local educational agencies (LEAs) implement these effective practices.

-What are the benefits of the EL Roadmap?
+What are the benefits of the CA EL Roadmap?

-The EL Roadmap provides support to LEAs as they navigate these changes, including illustrative examples submitted by LEAs that exemplify the EL Roadmap principles and elements in action.
-The EL Roadmap tools help LEAs self-evaluate and update their policies and engage in continuous improvement.
+The CA EL Roadmap provides support to LEAs as they navigate these changes, including illustrative examples submitted by LEAs that exemplify the CA EL Roadmap principles and elements in action.
+The CA EL Roadmap tools help LEAs self-evaluate and update their policies and engage in continuous improvement.

-What is the purpose of the EL Roadmap?
+What is the purpose of the CA EL Roadmap?

-Who will benefit from the resources in the EL Roadmap?
+Who will benefit from the resources in the CA EL Roadmap?